hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - either the DNS or Web policy
     - scan files through Cisco Advanced Malware Protection (AMP) and Umbrella's antivirus
     - DNS Policies > File Analysis = On; Advanced Settings: <span style="color: #bb6600;">Enable Intelligent Proxy</span> = On > File Analysis
-    - prerequiste to enable malware file scanning for the Secure Internet Gateway: <span style="color: #bb6600">enable intelligent proxy</span>
+    - prerequisite to enable malware file scanning for the Secure Internet Gateway: <span style="color: #bb6600">enable intelligent proxy</span>
-  - SSL Decryption
+  - <span style="color: #bb6600;">SSL Decryption</span>
     - an important part of the Umbrella Intelligent Proxy
     - proxy and inspect traffic that's sent over HTTPS
     - does require the <span style="color: #bb6600;">root certificate</span> installed
+    - inspect secure HTTPS traffic
   - SafeSearch: an automated filter of pornography and other offensive content
   - logging
     - set <span style="color: #bb6600;">per-policy</span> when you first create a policy
     - by default, logging = on and log all requests an identity makes to reach destinations
     - able to change what level of identity activity Umbrella logs
     - log settings in Policy wizard: 1) Log All Requests; 2) Log Only Security Events; 3) Don't Log Any Requests
+    - archive logs to an enterprise owned storage: configured to <span style="color: #bb6600;">send logs to a self-managed AWS S3 bucket</span>
   - Umbrella Multi-Org console
     - upload, store, and archive traffic activity logs from local Umbrella dashboards to the cloud through <span style="color: #bb6600;">Amazon S3</span>
     - CSV formatted Umbrella logs are compressed (gzip) and uploaded every ten minutes